-The GED Score range includes 4 score types: Below Passing, High School Equivalency, College Ready, and College Ready + Credits.
+The GED Score Range includes 4 score sections: Below Passing, High School Equivalency, College Ready, and College Ready + Credits.

 Students get these scores after taking each of four separate and independent GED sub-exams that cover Mathematics, Social Studies, Science, and Language Arts.

 The GED® scoring system is pretty straightforward.
 Your score is calibrated on a scoring scale that runs from 100 to 200.